Duvelisib

 Duvelisib, sold under the brand name Copiktra, is a medication used to treat chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), and follicular lymphoma after other treatments have failed.
 It is taken by mouth.
 It is a PI3 kinase inhibitor.

 Common side effects include diarrhea, low white blood cells, rash, feeling tired, fever, and muscle pains.
 Other serious side effects include inflammation of the lungs and infections.
 It is a dual inhibitor of PI3Kδ and PI3Kγ.

 Medical uses

 Duvelisib is indicated to treat adults with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) who have received at least two prior therapies that did not work or stopped working.
 CLL is a type of cancer that begins in the white blood cells, and SLL is a type of cancer that begins mostly in the lymph nodes.

 Adverse effects

 Duvelisib may cause infections, diarrhea, inflammation of the intestines and lungs, skin reactions, and high liver enzyme levels in the blood.

-Duvelisib may have a higher risk of death.
+Patients taking duvelisib may have a higher risk of death.